 I’ve been on both ends of human performance.
-I’ve been last in class and first in class, in multiple disciplines in my life, from academics, martial arts, business, relationships and pursuits.
+I’ve been last in class and first in class, in multiple disciplines in my life, from academics, martial arts, business, relationships, and pursuits.
 Through the years, I always wondered what are the key principles of high performance.
-Is it motivation, is it discipline or is it willpower?
+Is it self esteem, motivation, or is it discipline or is it willpower?

 Secondly, I also wanted some research behind it.
-I didn’t want to be one of those self help writers that write another cheesy post on ’10 Steps to feel better about yourself today’.
+I didn’t want to be one of those self-help writers that publishes another cheesy post on ’10 steps to feel better about yourself today’.

 How is genuine self-esteem is actually generated?
-Why do some people feel like fraud and why some people feel like a king?
-Why some people feel deserving of things in their life, and some people struggle with it?
-Why do some people boast of things they never did accomplish, and are perfectly fine with not doing so?
+Why do some people feel like a fraud and why some people feel like a king?
+Why some people feel inherently deserving of success in their life whilst some people struggle with it?
+Can unhealthy self esteem lead to people boasting of things they never did accomplish?

-Initially, I bought the idea of willpower, after all, with psychological studies that showed that the environment shapes behavior, as opposed to willpower.
-However, I, later on, bought into the argument of childhood development: The Freudian approach.
+Initially, I bought the idea of willpower, after all, there are psychological studies that showed that the environment shapes behaviour, as opposed to willpower.
+However, I, later on, bought into the argument of childhood development: a more Freudian approach.

 I’ll argue that high performance boils down to multiple variables, from the environment and your childhood experiences.
 I’ll also argue that self-esteem is a key fundamental of all high-performance behavior.
 Your behaviour boils down to one’s self-esteem.
 How much you believe you’re worth, deep down.
 Self-esteem leads to courage and eventually leads to an expanded life.

-If you believe you’re worth it, you’ll have higher expectations of both of yourself, and others, you’ll have high boundaries, you do not take shit from anybody, including yourself.
+If you believe you’re worth it, you’ll have higher expectations of both of yourself, and others.
+You’ll have stronger boundaries.

-The student who believes he’s smart is going to put in the work, whether he’s really actually smart or not.
-I found that to be true in my short Summer stint at Berkeley.
+The student who believes he’s smart is going to put in the work whether he’s really actually smart or not.
+I found that to be true in my short Summer stint at UC Berkeley.
 I traditionally wasn’t a good student in Singapore.
-However, for someone reason, because I had the freedom to flex my identity in another culture.
+However, for someone reason, because I had the freedom to explore another aspect of my identity in another culture.
 I ended up performing academically.

-Self esteem or the lack of can also be expressed in our romantic life.
-If you choose to be someone because he or she makes you feel confidence, a confidence that you can’t internally generate on your own, then you obviously have a lack of self esteem.
+Self-esteem or the lack of can also be expressed in our relationships.
+If you choose to be with someone because he or she makes you feel confident, a sense of comfort or confidence that you can’t internally generate on your own, then you may lack genuine self-esteem.

-However, if you choose a heroine, a woman who has values that you admire, of intelligence, confidence, and strength, then that says about your security as a man, of a feeling of your own self worth.
+However, if you choose a partner who has personal values that you admire, for example, intelligence, confidence, and strength, then that says about your security as an individual, of a feeling of your own self-worth.